oppia/oppia-web-developer-docs/Running-jobs-in-production.md

 You can check the status of your job in [this spreadsheet](https://docs.google.com/spreadsheets/d/1Wegd0rZhVOm3Q3VCIw0xMbLC7IWtRyrEahiPn61Fhoo/edit).
 Only release coordinators and QA leads will have edit access.
 If you see that something is wrong, please leave a comment on the spreadsheet, or send an email to oppia-release-team@googlegroups.com .

 If you have any questions about the above, please send an email to oppia-release-team@googlegroups.com .

+**Note**: Only the jobs approved by server jobs admin, will be allowed to run on test & production server.